Mechanistic study of mixed lithium halides solid state electrolytes: Introduction

 In this work, we study the effects of alloying on the structures, phase stability and conductivity of Li$_3$YCl$_{6x}$Br$_{6(1-x)}$ using a universal potential, called PET-MAD, which is based on the Point Edge Transformer (PET) architecture~\cite{pozdnyakov2023smooth} trained on the Massive Atomic Diversity (MAD) dataset~\cite{mazitov2025MADdataset}.
+Having validated the accuracy of the universal model by fine-tuning it for the Y-containing system, we then perform a systematic study of metal alloying.